 Wraps can be eaten cold or warm.
 If heating on the stovetop or panini press, lightly brush the outside of the tortilla with olive oil or melted butter to create a deliciously crispy exterior.

-When constructing the wrap, consider your final eating experience.
-Chop or slice the fillings and protein into manageable pieces so that eating is easier.
+When building the wrap, consider your final eating experience.
+Chop or slice the fillings and protein into manageable pieces for easier eating.
 Also, think about the different textures of ingredients.
 Aim for a mix of crunchy, creamy, and chewy.

 - Whole Grain Tortilla: use a large 12” whole grain tortilla or wrap.
 Choose options with as few ingredients as possible.

-- Spread: use mashed avocado, hummus, mashed sweet potato, pesto, Greek yogurt, tzatziki, lime crema, marinara sauce, Greek yogurt ranch dip, mustard, jam, or a combination.
+- Spread: use mashed avocado, hummus, mashed sweet potato, pesto, tahini dressing, tzatziki, lime crema, marinara sauce, Greek yogurt ranch dip, mustard, jam, or a combination.

-- Protein: use cheese, chicken, salmon, marinated tofu, cooked tempeh, hard-cooked eggs, mashed beans, hummus, nut butter, or a combination.
+- Protein: use cheese, chicken, salmon, marinated tofu, cooked tempeh, scrambled or hard-cooked eggs, mashed beans, hummus, nut butter, or a combination.
 Hummus and nut butter count as both a spread and protein.

 - Fresh Fillings: use sliced tomato, onion, cucumber, avocado, shredded carrots, leafy greens, sprouts, roasted veggies, pickled veggies, sliced apple or pear, fresh herbs, or a combination.

-Add a variety of fillings, or just pick one of your favorites.
+Remember that this is a base recipe, so the goal is for you to customize it to your taste!
 Load it up with flavor, or keep it simple.
 There’s really no right or wrong way to make it; do what sounds good to you!

 To make this healthy wrap vegetarian, simply choose vegetarian-friendly protein options.